Salem City Guide

 Currency and tipping

-In Salem, tipping follows standard American customs, where gratuities represent a vital part of the service industry's livelihood.
-When dining at local restaurants or historic taverns, it is customary to leave between 18% and 22% of the total bill.
-For bar service, tipping $1 to $2 per drink or 20% of the total tab is standard practice.
-Given Salem's renowned culture of guided walking tours, showing appreciation to your guides is highly encouraged; a tip of $5 to $10 per person or approximately 20% of the tour price is a respectful way to reward their storytelling expertise.
+In Salem, tipping follows standard American customs, where gratuities are a vital part of the service industry's income.
+At restaurants, it is customary to leave between 18% and 22% of the total bill, while bartenders generally expect $1 to $2 per drink or a similar percentage for larger rounds.
+Since Salem is famous for its walking tours and historical guides, offering $5 to $10 per person—or roughly 15% to 20% of the tour price—is a gracious way to acknowledge an engaging experience.

 Loading rates…